-- Demonstrate “good character”
+- Demonstrate “good character.”

 Private sector certification

 If you want to be a certified minority-owned business, you can apply for certification at the National Minority Supplier Development Council (NMSDC).
 The NMSDC has several regional councils.
-The NMSDC MBE certification process begins with contacting the regional affiliate closest to your business’s headquarters.
-For more details, click here to locate the appropriate regional affiliate for your business.

-Steps to getting certified by the NMSDC:
+Here are the steps you’ll take to get certified by the NMSDC:

 - Certificate of Incorporation

 - Stock Certificates and Stock Ledger

 - Minutes to Board of Director’s meetings as well as Shareholder’s meetings

 - Bylaws (executed and attested) and Amendments (if applicable)